How to Make the Treble Crochet Stitch (aka Triple Crochet)

 Instructions

-This pillow is worked in two colors but if you prefer, you can make it a solid fabric.
-You will need to make two pieces, (front and back of the pillow) and then sew/weave the two together.
+This pillow is available in two colors, but you can make it from solid fabric if you prefer.
+You will need to make two pieces (the front and back of the pillow) and then sew/weave the two together.

 To Join a new color at the end of the row:

-On the final treble crochet stitch, work through until there is only two loops left on the hook.
-Wrap the new color around the hook and then draw it through the last two loops on the hook.
+On the final treble crochet stitch, work through until there are only two loops left on the hook.
+Wrap the new color around the hook and then draw it through the last two loops.

-Turn your work, chain four with the new color.
-If you find the ends are slipping, you can knot them loosely and then undo the knot at the very end of your project when you sew/weave the ends
+Turn your work and chain four with the new color.
+If you find the ends slipping, you can knot them loosely and then undo the knot at the end of your project when you sew/weave the ends.

 Loosely Ch 52.
 Turn.

 Make two.
-For my project, I made two sides one with blue and white and one with gray and white.
+For my project, I made two sides, one with blue and white and gray and white.
 This makes the pillow reversible.

 Weave in ends.

-Attach two sides together.
+Attach two sides.
 There are several ways to create seams in crocheting, either with a hook or a yarn needle.
-For the purposes of this easy crochet pattern, I am going to attach the seams using a slip stitch.
-See below
+For this easy crochet pattern, I am going to attach the seams using a slip stitch.
+See below.

 How to Make a Slip Stitch Seam

-To make a slip stitch seam align the front on a flat surface.
-You can pin the two pieces together, but should not be necessary for this project because you are aligning each based on the colored rows.
+To make a slip-stitch seam, align the front on a flat surface.
+You can pin the two pieces together, but it should not be necessary for this project because you are aligning each based on the colored rows.

 1. Make a slip knot and tighten around your hook.